Try a Brisbane Segway Tour and explore the town on a fast-track.

 With the elegant Brisbane skyline being either on our left or the right for pretty much the entire time, the landscape, during our night Segway tour never felt disappointing — an only 2+ hour tour during my first night in Brisbane, and I explored its beauty so thoroughly that even not many locals might have done.

 - Helmets are provided before the tour and are moreover mandatory to wear at all times.

 - No thongs, flip-flops, open-toe sandals, or high heels are allowed while Segwaying.

-- Minimum age to ride a Segway is 12 years.
+- The minimum age to ride a Segway is 12 years.

 - You must not weigh over 120kg.

 - You must be physically fit, not pregnant, and be able to easily and quickly step on and off the Segway without assistance.

 - I booked the tour with Kangaroo Segway Tours, that offers a number of Segway tours in Brisbane, and I can recommend them for a similar experience.